android-com-pl/wp-ai-alt-generator/readme.txt

 == Changelog ==

-For the plugin’s changelog, please see [the Releases page on GitHub](https://github.com/android-com-pl/wp-ai-alt-generator/releases).
+For the plugin's changelog, please see [the Releases page on GitHub](https://github.com/android-com-pl/wp-ai-alt-generator/releases).